In this article, I am going to share with you some tips to optimize your LinkedIn profile.

 8. The Recommendations Sections

-You can ask your connections who are your batch mates, mentors, colleagues, seniors etc to recommend you.
+You can ask your connections who are your batch mates, mentors, colleagues, seniors etc. to recommend you.
 Similarly, you can give recommendations to them as well.

 How to Give Recommendations on LinkedIn?

-If you want to give recommendation to someone (suppose their name is Mr. Alan), go to their profile, scroll down to the Recommendations section and click on “Recommend Mr. Alan”.
+If you want to give a recommendation to someone (suppose their name is Mr. Alan), go to their profile, scroll down to the Recommendations section and click on “Recommend Mr. Alan”.
 Some points to keep in mind while giving recommendations: